co-ment/comt/test-suite/README.txt

 Prerequisite :
 --------------
 You should have a running comt installation, made from a "comt" hg snapshot.
+You gave your database user the right to create databases.
 You should have Firefox and/or Chrome navigators installed.
-You'll be able to run the tests against more brothers configuring them in the karma.conf.js file.
+You'll be able to run the tests against more brothers configuring them in the workspace.info.js file.

 Installation :